In every month of the year there are plants that stand out more than most.

 February – Iris reticulata

 Iris reticulata and other irises like Iris histrioides and Iris unguicularis are plants for early colour.
-You can grow them in pots filled with a gritty compost mix, or grow them in ground that doesn’t get too wet.
+You can grow them in pots filled with a gritty compost mix, or grow them in ground that doesn't get too wet.
+Read our full guide to growing irises.

 March – Primula vulgaris